ExplorViz-Archive/explorviz-frontend/README.md

 The API documentation is available [here](https://explorviz.github.io/explorviz-frontend/).

 ## Deployment
-There are two options for you at the moment.
-Browse to our [docker repository](https://github.com/ExplorViz/explorviz-docker).
-* Clone the repository and deploy the built artifacts "explorviz-backend.war" and "explorviz-frontend" in a Tomcat
-* **OR** use our Docker images as described in our [Wiki](https://github.com/ExplorViz/docs/wiki).
+Use our Docker images as described in our [Wiki](https://github.com/ExplorViz/docs/wiki).

 ## Development
 ### Prerequisites